 Additive manufacturing is a useful solution for many industries as it provides several significant benefits.
 For example, it allows for accelerated product development with simple customization possibilities.
 Integrating changes to a design can be accomplished quickly and at a lower cost, which leads to accelerated market entry.
 Manufacturers are also able to offer customers key benefits, such as cost reduction and sustainability.

 While additive manufacturing can be used with different materials and in a range of slightly different methods, overall the process follows the same steps.
-The first task is to create a design using computer CAD software.
-This software plans out every detail of the final design and is used by engineers to predict how the final structure will behave.
-This digital blueprint is the first vital step in the additive manufacturing process.
+The first task is to design a part or assembly of parts that are to be manufactured, using DfAM guidance.
+This design will drive the outcome of the final product and the success of the entire process.

 The design will be executed one thin layer at a time.
 Typically, each layer is around 0.1 mm in thickness, but larger or smaller layers can be created depending on the needs of your design.
 During the printing process, no intervention or assistance is needed, the printer will continue layering the materials until the design is completed.
 This could take anywhere from several hours to several days to complete, depending on the design’s complexity and size.